CHTC/tutorial-CHTC-AF3/README.md

 ## Running AlphaFold3 on CHTC

 ### Set Up Your Software Environment
-CHTC maintains a shared Apptainer container for AlphaFold3, which we **highlyrecommend most researchers use on CHTC's systems**.
+CHTC maintains a shared Apptainer container for AlphaFold3, which we **highly recommend most researchers use on CHTC's systems**.
 However, if you wish to build your own AlphaFold3 container (for example, to include custom models or software versions), follow the steps below to create your own Apptainer container image.

 <details>
 <summary>Click to expand: Building Your Own AlphaFold3 Apptainer Container (Advanced)</summary>